roura356a/csk/intl.en-US/Best Practices/Storage/Use static disks to create PVs for stateful services.md

     nginx-static-78c7dcb9d7-h****   2/2     Running           0          8s
     ```

-8. Run the following command to query the new pod:
+8. Run the following command to view the newly created pod:

     ```
     kubectl get pod
     ```

-    The following command output appears:

     ```
     NAME                            READY   STATUS      RESTARTS   AGE
     nginx-static-78c7dcb9d7-h****   2/2     Running     0          14s
     ```

-9. Run the following command to verify that file static exists in the /data path.
+9. Run the following command to verify that the static file in the /data path is not deleted.
 This indicates that data in the static disk is persistently stored.

     ```
     kubectl exec nginx-static-78c7dcb9d7-h6brd ls /data
     ```

-    The following command output appears:

     ```
     static